From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Introduction

 The predictive performance of an ML model on a given task is typically assessed with standard metrics such as accuracy or sensitivity/specificity.
 However, additional quality criteria, such as the robustness and interpretability of the model, are highly relevant for the clinical application as well, and are complementary to the quantitative evaluation of the predictive performance.
 The term robustness has many facets ranging from robustness against shifts in the data distribution, to robustness against input perturbations or adversarial attacks.
 Concerning interpretability, the field of explainable artificial intelligence (XAI) has witnessed tremendous advances in the past few years and lead to the development of methods that allow certain insights into the decision process of complex ML models (see \cite{lundberg2017unified,JMLR:v22:20-1316,SamPIEEE21,arrieta2020explainable,tjoa2020survey,montavon_2018:methods}~for reviews).
 XAI techniques have already been adopted in the domain of histopathology to a certain degree (see \cite{Poceviit2020} for a recent review and \cite{hagele_2020:histopatho} for a best-practice paper).

 In this paper, we aim to quantitatively compare different state-of-the-art model architectures in the context of histopathology from a comprehensive point of view with respect to predictive performance, interpretability and robustness.
-On five histopathology datasets, we benchmark convolutional neural networks (CNNs) but also vision transformers (ViTs) and hybrid convolutional-transformer models, where especially ViTs and hybrid models have not been explored extensively yet.
-Concerning interpretability, we provide relevance (or: attribution) heatmaps for all models with the layer-wise relevance propagation (LRP) framework, and are thereby extending this framework to previously unstudied model architectures.
-In addition, we propose a quantitative evaluation scheme to assess the plausibility of the resulting relevance heatmaps.
+On five histopathology datasets, we benchmark convolutional neural networks (CNNs), including recent architectures such as ConvNeXt, but also vision transformers (ViTs) and Swin transformers, where especially ViTs and Swin transformer models have not been explored extensively yet.
+Concerning interpretability, we provide relevance (or: attribution) heatmaps for the models with the layer-wise relevance propagation (LRP) framework, and are thereby extending this framework to previously unstudied model architectures.
+In addition, we propose a quantitative evaluation scheme to assess the plausibility of the resulting relevance heatmaps by comparison with tissue components, in particular cell nuclei, which are of particular interest to pathologists in cancer diagnostics as this is where cell division and proliferation processes take place \cite{irshad2013methods,veta2016mitosis,sohail2021multi}.

 Finally, we focus on the robustness of the models with respect to stain variations.
 For a quantitative assessment, we propose to use an image-to-image translation model (CycleGAN) in order to disentangle the effects of stain variation from other sources of distribution shifts.

-Our main contributions are (a) performance assessment of state-of-the-art convolutional models, vision transformers and hybrids across five publicly accessible datasets covering different cancer and tissue types, (b) implementation of LRP for all considered models and quantitative evaluation of the resulting heatmaps across the whole dataset through combination with segmentation models, and (c) robustness evaluation with respect to cross-stain variation through a learned image-to-image translation model.
+Our main contributions are (a) a thorough methodology to compare the performances of a broad range of state-of-the-art image recognition models, including convolutional networks and vision transformers, across five publicly accessible histopathology datasets covering different cancer and tissue types, (b) implementation of LRP for several of the considered models and a novel approach to quantify the focus of attention across the whole dataset using interpretability- paired with segmentation-techniques, and (c) using a new generative adversarial network architecture to measure the robustness of the cancer classification models against staining variations.